-Subverted in Tomorrow Never Dies.
-When Elliot Carver comes in to ask his tech guy something, he stops him before he can go into a longwinded explanation.
+Subverted in the Bond film Tomorrow Never Dies.
+When Elliot Carver comes in to ask his tech guy, Henry Gupta about Bond, he stops him before he can go into a longwinded explanation.
 He even uses the trope name.

 Airport: Capt.
 Vernon Demerest, played by Dean Martin, stops a know-it-all kid from broadcasting the fact that the plane is turning around: "You have a young navigator here!
 Well, I'll tell you son...
 Due to a Cetcil wind, Dystor's vectored us into a 360-tarson of slow air traffic.
 Now we'll maintain this Borden hold until we get the Forta Magnus clearance from Melnics."